Hello. In this post, we will take a look at income from other sources under Income Tax. We will cover different topics such as:

 - If movable properties** is received without consideration and the aggregate fair market value of such properties exceeds Rs.
 50,000, then the whole of aggregate fair market value of such properties will be taxable.

-- If movable properties is received for consideration which is less than the aggregate fair market value of properties by an amount exceeding Rs.
+- If movable properties are received for consideration which is less than the aggregate fair market value of properties by an amount exceeding Rs.
 50,000, the difference between the aggregate fair market value and the consideration is taxable.

 - If an employee receives any compensation due to the termination of his employment or modification of terms and conditions relating to the job, then that amount will be taxable.

-- Any sum of money received as an advance or otherwise in the course of negotiations for transfer of a capital asset shall be charged to tax under this head, if:
+- Any sum of money received as an advance or otherwise in the course of negotiations for the transfer of a capital asset shall be charged to tax under this head, if:

 - a) Such sum is forfeited; and

 - b) The negotiations do not result in the transfer of such capital asset.

 |Nature of Income||Deductions allowed|